 Major project accomplishments to date include:

-- 22 Community Based Anti-Poaching Operations (CBAPOs) formed to monitor and combat poaching in community forests, and 29 rapid response squads have been trained and mobilized to respond to human-wildlife conflict events.
+- 39 rapid response teams (RRT) have been trained and mobilized to respond to human-wildlife conflict events.

-- 5 guard posts constructed and 14 guard posts maintained to secure the national parks and wildlife reserves in the Terai, and to prevent poaching and illegal activities.
+- Renovation and construction of 35 guard posts and equipment provision for 24 additional posts to secure the national parks and wildlife reserves in the Terai and to prevent poaching and illegal activities.

-- 27 miles of fireline constructed and 87 miles of fireline maintained in Banke, Bardia, Chitwan and Suklaphanta to enhance mobility within protected areas and to effectively address poaching and illegal activity.
+- Ninety nine miles of fireline constructed and 383 miles of fireline maintained in Banke, Bardia, Chitwan and Suklaphanta to enhance mobility and monitoring within remote areas.

-- Human-wildlife conflict relief endowment funds were established in one buffer zone near Bardia and two buffer zones near Chitwan.
-The funds will provide scholarships for human-tiger conflict affected families.
-These endowment funds will also provide critical aid for local people adversely impacted by tiger encounters.
+- Human-wildlife conflict relief endowment funds were established in the buffer zones around the parks.
+These funds provide scholarships for human-tiger conflict affected families and also provide critical aid for local people adversely impacted by tiger encounters.